DePuy and Zimmer Hip Replacement Recall

 Hip replacement makers are under a legal duty to design and manufacture and test properly the safety of their devices.
 They are also accountable for responsibly marketing their products and properly warning the public about any health risks.
 When they fail at or ignore those duties, the patients who suffer from their negligence may have legal claims to compensation for their injuries.

 If you or someone you know received a DePuy or Zimmer hip replacement – even if it has not yet failed or caused noticeable problems – you may have a compensable claim to bring against DePuy and Johnson & Johnson.
-To receive additional information about your legal options, please call 1-888-756-6494 or fill out the form on this page.
+To receive additional information about your legal options, please call 1.888.756.6494.